Bachelor of Arts or Bachelor of Science (B.A., B.S.)

-Sociology has a broad scope, ranging from the intimate family to larger communities and institutions; and from the divisions created by the social structure of race, class, and gender to the communality of a common culture.
+Sociology has a broad scope, ranging from the intimate family to larger communities and institutions; and from the divisions created by the social structure of race, class, and gender to the collective identities of shared cultures.

 Students take a small core of courses in methodology and theory and then choose from a wide variety of electives on topics such as:

 Graduates are prepared for entry-level work in fields like:

 - Social services